johnmee/johnmee.com/pages/resume.md

 * Experienced with minor PHP and Ruby tasks
 * A positive profile in the developer community; active on StackOverflow, Github, a technical blog, and occasional attendee at SyPy meets
+* Excellent understanding of git, continuous integration, and test automation
 * Familiar with popular tools: Redis, memcached, MQ, puppet/salt/chef/ansible, etc
-* Excellent understanding of Git
 * Wealth of experience in startup environments

 ---